Pull up Bar Rows Great for Fatloss, Strength & Toning

 by Monica

-The pushup gets featured in just about every fatloss workout out there but the best upper body exercise for fatloss is actually the pull up bar inverted row.
+The pushup gets featured in just about every fatloss workout out there but one of the best upper body exercise for fatloss is actually the pull up bar inverted row.

-The pull up bar inverted row is a great exercise for women who want to burn fat, lose back fat, tighten and tone the upper back and the biceps.
+Pull up bar rows are a great exercise for women who want to burn fat, lose back fat, tighten and tone the upper back and the biceps.
 It also indirectly work your core and can work the lower body depending on how you position the legs.

-This exercise can be performed on a pull up bar, various types of railings or poles, the smith machine at the gym, the trx, and even at home with two sturdy chairs and a bar.
+This exercise can be performed on a pull up bar, various types of railings or poles, the smith machine at the gym, the trx, or with equalizer bars or the ultimate body press dip stand.
+All these can be found in our pullup bars amazon shop.

-Check out more examples of pull up bar rows below.
+Watch more varations of pull up bar rows below.

 Comments for